torokernel/ToroOS/README.md

 # Toro Operating System
 ## Introduction
 ToroOS is an operating system for educational purposes for x86 that supports one core.
 For the moment, Toro boots only from floppy disk by using multiboot.
-Toro is being ported to fpc 3.2.0.

 ## Features
 * Support for POSIX